-The Fund invests primarily (no less than 85% of its total assets under normal market conditions) in common and preferred stocks of foreign companies located principally in developed markets across Europe, Japan and Asia Pacific.
+The Fund invests primarily (no less than 85% of its total assets) in common and preferred stocks of foreign companies, including those located in emerging market countries.

-Investment Guidelines

-Regional Allocations For the regions there is no formal guideline, portfolios are kept broadly in-line with benchmark regional weights (typically within +/-2% relative to the benchmark weight).
-The exception is the Pacific ex-Japan allocation, which is reduced in order to allow for a small off-benchmark allocation to Emerging Markets.
+Investment Guidelines Regional Allocations For the regions there is no formal guideline, but portfolios are kept broadly in-line with benchmark regional weights (typically within +/-2% relative to the benchmark weight).
+Security Allocations Maximum of 6% Maximum Cash Allocation By policy, cash may be raised to a maximum of 5%; however, the preferred stance is to be fully invested.

-Individual Holdings Maximum of 6%

-Maximum Cash Allocation The preferred stance is to be fully invested.
 Typically, between 1% to 3% of the portfolio is maintained in cash.
-Internal guidelines allow that cash may be held up to a maximum of 5% of the portfolio and may exceed this in exceptional circumstances.

-Number of Holdings 350 - 450